Pages

 Speaking of musical instruments, my reflections are interrupted by the dramatic beats of a traditional Indian drum and the fanfare from a traditional Indian trumpet!

-This signals the prompt arrival of Guest-of-Honour, Tan Sri Shahrir.
+This signaled the prompt arrival of Guest-of-Honour, Tan Sri Shahrir.

 Temple priest puts a sash on